sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

  * sage.categories.languages
  * sage.categories.factorial_languages
+ * sage.categories.shifts
  * sage.categories.examples.languages
  * sage.monoids.free_monoid
  * sage.combinat.languages.*
  * sage.combinat.words.*
  * sage.dynamics.symbolic.full_shift

-=== Tiling space ===

-The highest level class should be something like TilingSpace.
-It contains an enumerated set, an alphabet (and optionally a way of plotting).
-Do we always assume that the enumerated set is either a group (like ZZ) or a sub-semigroup of a group (like NN) ?
+What is bad/nice with categories:
+ * inheritance of generic code
+ * a bit confusing for the user who want to find the implementation of a method

+What should we keep?
+What categories should we create?

-=== Behavior of algorithms with infinite input data ===
+== Behavior of algorithms with infinite input data ==

 What to do for equality of infinite words ?